Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 Each liquidity pool maintains a price for exchanges between the central token and a secondary token.
 Secondary tokens can be exchanged with each other, but only through the central token.
-For example, if BLD and ATM are two token types and RUN is the central currency, a swap giving ATM and wanting BLD would first use the pool (ATM, RUN) then the pool (BLD, RUN).
+For example, if BLD and ATM are two token types and IST is the central currency, a swap giving ATM and wanting BLD would first use the pool (ATM, IST) then the pool (BLD, IST).
 There are no direct liquidity pools between two secondary tokens.

 There should only need to be one instance of this contract, so liquidity can be